Create a MicroEJ Firmware From Scratch

 microejinc.relative.dir=microej/inc

-3. Edit the file modules.ivy and add the MicroEJ Architecture as a dependency:
+3. Edit the file module.ivy and add the MicroEJ Architecture as a dependency:

 <dependencies>